Irish elk: Extinction

-Cultural significance
+Modern significance

-A handful of Irish elk depictions are known from the art of the Upper Paleolithic in Europe.
-However, these are much less abundant than the common red deer and reindeer depictions.
-The bones of the Irish elk are uncommon in localities where they are found, and only a handful of examples of human interaction are known.
-A mandible from Ofatinţi, Moldova dating to either the Eemian or the early Late Pleistocene, "is peculiar because it has ancient tool-made notches on its lateral side".
-Several M. giganteus bones from the Chatelperronian levels of the Labeko Koba site in Spain are noted for bearing puncture marks, which have been interpreted as anthropogenic.
-A terminal Pleistocene (13710-13215 cal BP) skull from Lüdersdorf, Germany is noted to have had the antler and facial part of the skull removed in a way unlikely to be due to natural causes.
-A calcaneum from an associated lower hind limb from the early Holocene site of Sosnovy Tushamsky in Siberia is noted to have "two short and deep traces of cutting blows", which are interpreted as "clear evidence of butchery".
-The use of shed antler bases is also known, at the terminal Pleistocene (Allerød) Endingen VI site in Germany, a shed antler base appears to have been used in a way analogous to a lithic core to produce "blanks" for the manufacture of barbed projectile tips.
-A ring-like mark on a shed antler beam from the similarly aged Paderborn site in Germany has been suggested to be anthropogenic.

 Due to the abundance of Irish elk remains in Ireland, a thriving trade in their bones existed there during the 19th century to supply museums and collectors.
 Skeletons and skulls with attached antlers were also prized ornaments in aristocratic homes.
-The remains of Irish elk were of high value: "In 1865, full skeletons might fetch £30, while particularly good heads with antlers could cost £15." with £15 being more than 30 weeks' wages for a low skilled worker at the time.
+The remains of Irish elk were of high value: "In 1865, full skeletons might fetch £30, while particularly good heads with antlers could cost £15." £15 was more than 30 weeks' wages for a low skilled worker at the time.
 Indeed Leeds Philosophical and Literary Society bought a full skeleton in 1847, from Glennon's in Dublin, for £38.
 This specimen, discovered at Lough Gur near Limerick, is still on display at Leeds City Museum.